Last Updated 27th September 2017

 • HRECs will no longer receive: Single case Adverse Events (AEs), Serious Adverse Events (SAEs)/Serious Adverse Reactions (SARs) and Suspected Unexpected Serious Adverse Reactions (SUSARs)* or device/non-therapeutic good trial equivalents or six monthly line listings.

 • HRECs will receive: All significant safety issues, annual safety reports and investigator’s brochure updates.
-These will be submitted to the HREC by the Sponsor (via the coordinator).
+These will be submitted to the HREC by the Sponsor (or their delegate).

 • Research Governance Officers (RGO) will receive: All significant safety issues (SSIs), any local SUSARs/ Unanticipated Serious Adverse Device Effects (USADEs)/ Unexpected and Related Serious Adverse Event (URSAEs) arising from the site and any research-related events that meet the definition of an incident.
 These will be submitted by the investigator to the local RGO.